MattterSteege/ZermosModal/README.md

       - `modal`: The current modal instance.
       - `color`: The selected color as a hexadecimal string (e.g., "#FF0000").

-- `addFileUpload(required, accept = '*', multiple = false, onChange = (modal, files) => {})`: Adds a file upload component.
-   - `onChange`: Callback function invoked with two parameters:
-      - `modal`: The current modal instance.
-      - `files`: A FileList object containing the selected file(s).

 - `addRating(required, maxRating = 5, initialRating = 0, onChange = (modal, rating) => {})`: Adds a star rating component.
    - `onChange`: Callback function invoked with two parameters:
       - `modal`: The current modal instance.
       - `rating`: The selected rating as a number.

-- `addCaptcha(required)`: Adds a CAPTCHA component.
-   - Note: This method doesn't have an `onChange` callback.
-The CAPTCHA verification is handled internally.

-- `addSignature()`: Adds a signature pad component.
-   - Note: This method doesn't have an `onChange` callback.
-The signature data is saved internally when the user clicks the "Save" button.
-   -
 ### 4.2 Rendering and Management

 - `render()`: Renders the modal and returns the DOM element. **Meant for internal use only!**